Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - Creating and Maintaining a LinkedIn Account, connecting to others (must be at least 16 years old), see the website and start a profile (students will focus on )
 - Downloading and Inflating Processing on the parent folder of the C-Drive (Mr. Mercer will help with this)
   - Here: https://processing.org/
-- Downloading and Installing Atom.io, here, https://atom.io/
+- Downloading and Installing Microsoft Visual Code Studio, here, https://code.visualstudio.com/download
 - Downloading and Installing GitHub Desktop (i.e. version control software), https://desktop.github.com/

 Assignments: introduce GitHub, version control software (and file pathways for prototyping), integrating App Development with Websites and Promotion ("Where do files live?")